Lucy Letby

-Lucy Letby (born 4 January 1990) is a British former neonatal nurse who was convicted of the murders of seven infants and the attempted murders of seven others between June 2015 and June 2016.
-Letby came under investigation following a high number of unexpected infant deaths that occurred at the neonatal unit of the Countess of Chester Hospital three years after she began working there.
+Lucy Letby (born 4 January 1990) is a British former NHS neonatal nurse convicted of murdering seven babies and attempting to murder seven others at the Countess of Chester Hospital in Chester between June 2015 and June 2016.
+She was investigated after an unusual cluster of deaths in the hospital's neonatal unit.

-Letby was charged in November 2020 with seven counts of murder and fifteen counts of attempted murder in relation to seventeen babies.
-Prosecution evidence included Letby's presence at a high number of deaths, two abnormal blood test results and skin discolouration interpreted as diagnostic of insulin poisoning and air embolism, inconsistencies in medical records, her removal of nursing handover sheets from the hospital, and her behaviour and communications, including handwritten notes interpreted as a confession.
-In August 2023, she was found guilty on seven counts each of murder and attempted murder.
-She was found not guilty on two counts of attempted murder and the jury could not reach a verdict on the remaining six counts.
-Letby was sentenced to life imprisonment with a whole life order.
-An attempted murder charge on which the jury failed to find a verdict was retried in July 2024, and she was found guilty.
+Charged in November 2020 with seven counts of murder and fifteen counts of attempted murder relating to seventeen babies, Letby was prosecuted on the basis of her presence at many of the incidents, two abnormal blood test results and skin discolouration interpreted as signs of insulin poisoning and air embolism, inconsistencies in medical records, her removal of nursing handover sheets from the hospital, and handwritten notes interpreted by the prosecution as a confession.

+In August 2023, she was found guilty on seven counts each of murder and attempted murder, and acquitted on two counts of attempted murder.
+The jury was unable to reach verdicts on six further counts.
+She received fourteen whole life orders, meaning life imprisonment without the possibility of parole.
+One of the unresolved attempted murder charges was retried in July 2024, resulting in a fifteenth whole life order.